Amycil/Marketing-Campaign/README.md

 - To answer the question, what products is performing best, I created a dataframe with the products and total amount spent on them over the past two years.
 I sorted the sum of the purchases and plotted them using a bar chart.
-The products that are performing best are Wine and Meat products.
+The products that are performing best are `Wine` and `Meat` products.
 The least performing product is Fruits.

-- The underperforming channels are NumdealsPurchases and NumCatalogPurchases.
+- The underperforming channels are `NumdealsPurchases` and `NumCatalogPurchases`.
 The total number of purchases made using a discount(NumdealsPurchases) and number of purchases made using a catalogue( NumCatalogPurchases) are `5208` and `5963` respectively.
 I used the same process used in finding the best performing product.